areven/reago/documentation/guide/intermediate/dealing-with-promises.md

 ## Returning a Promise from an atom

 An atom can return arbitrary data type, with no limitations.
-Reago never alters the returned value - and it applies to `Promise`-like objects too.
+Reago never alters the returned value, and it applies to `Promise`-like objects too.
 If your atom returns a `Promise`, it is returned as is.

 ```ts